giancarlolazzarini/Hackintosh-Tahoe-Honor-Magicbook-X15-Intel-Comet-Lake/README.md

-# Hackintosh-Tahoe-Honor-Magicbook-X15-Intel-Comet-Lake
-OpenCore Hackintosh EFI configuration for the Honor MagicBook X15 (Intel Comet Lake).
-Includes comprehensive documentation on working components and physical hardware limitations (Intel SST, HDMI).
-Open for community contributions.

 # Honor MagicBook X15 - OpenCore EFI

 OpenCore bootloader configuration for the Honor MagicBook X15.
-This repository provides a stable base for macOS, with necessary ACPI patches and kexts tailored for this specific Comet Lake architecture.
+This repository provides a base for macOS, tailored for this specific Comet Lake architecture.

 Please read the hardware limitations section carefully before deploying this EFI.